Arthur E. Juve

 Arthur Edgar Juve (1901–1965) was a B. F. Goodrich Director of Technology who developed oil-resistant rubber compositions, lab tests for tire treads, and improvements in manufacture of rubber products and the processing of synthetic rubber.

 Education

-Juve obtained his BS in Chemical Engineering from Ohio State University in 1925.
+Juve obtained his BS in chemical engineering from Ohio State University in 1925.

 Career

 By Jan 1926, Juve was employed at BF Goodrich in Ravenna, Ohio.
+He was a supervisor of J. Roger Beatty.

 Juve held patents for halogenated rubber cements (1944), synthetic rubber offset printing blankets (1942), rubber rollers resistant to printing ink (1942), and the viscurometer, a specialized rheometer for rubber compounds undergoing crosslinking (1965).
+His most cited scientific publication studied vulcanization accelerator TMTD.

-While director of technical services at BF Goodrich's Brecksville research center, Juve served as Chairman of the ACS Rubber Division.
+While director of technical services at BF Goodrich's Brecksville research center, Juve served as chairman of the ACS Rubber Division.